Long days grind on search teams in flood-ravaged Appalachia | Times Leader

 President Joe Biden declared a federal disaster to direct relief money to counties flooded after 8 to 10 1/2 inches (20 to 27 centimeters) of rain fell in just 48 hours last week in the Appalachian mountain region.

-The historic flooding also hit areas just across the state line in Virginia and West Virginia.
+The flooding also hit areas just across the state line in Virginia and West Virginia.